Frequently Asked Questions

 How do I comment?

-Our goal is to make it easy to provide us with your comments and questions.
+Our goal is to make it easy for you to provide us with your comments and questions.
 All documents, releases and other updates will be posted on this website for public review.
 We will also be posting dates and locations of community forums as we schedule them, so you have ample notice to attend, listen and ask questions.
 You can also visit the “Your Voice” section of this website to enter your questions or comments.

 Organizational Structure and Governance